Code-Institute-Submissions/Wild_Thing_Yoga/readme.md

         - Each page will have a hero image.<br>
         - Each page will have a navigation header<br>
         - Each page will have a footer. <br>
+        - Each page will have a favicon on the browser tab.<br>
+        - Each page will have a favicon on the browser tab.<br>
+        - All links to external sources will open in a new tab.<br>
  5. Each page will have a 'sticky' nav bar.<br>
         - Navbar will be white with black text.<br>
         - The nav bar will have a circular logo on the left, a brand statement adjacent to the logo and menu options to the right.<br>